wazo-platform/wazo-platform.org/content/blog/introducint-wazotester.md

 As you can observe we launch a bunch of API calls to define a `tenant`, a `domain`, an `ipbx` machine we will route the traffic to and at the end we create a `did` to match all the calls with this regexp `^39040[0-9]+` and route them to our ipbx.

-The `worker` part uses a sipp scenario and basically calls a user on this number `39040123456` which will match our did rule and with our Kamailio C4 routing will route the call to our ipbx.
+The `worker` part uses a sipp scenario and calls a user on this number `39040123456` which will match our did rule and with our Kamailio C4 routing will route the call to our ipbx.
 The `ipbx` will then respond with a predefined scenario and make the sipp test pass.

 The `scenario` file is a template sipp XML file which we parse with python and substitute the `values` defined in the `workers` part of our YAML.

-For example the `%(to_user)s` in our XML example is changed into `39040123456` and only then sipp is run with the generated XML file.
+For example, the `%(to_user)s` in our XML example is changed into `39040123456` and only then sipp is run with the generated XML file.

 In this way we avoid using CSV files with sipp `-inf` argument.